savinmikhail/dist-size-optimizer/README.md

 2. Scan for files that should be excluded
 3. Show you what to add to your `.gitattributes` file

+> **Note**: When checking your current project, the tool uses `git archive HEAD`, which means it only includes committed changes.
+Make sure to commit your changes before running the check to get accurate results.

 ### Check Any Package

 To check any package from Packagist: